 Brief Description of the Presidential Management Fellows (PMF) Program

-The PMF Program is a great leadership training ground, whether prospective students want a career in public service or elsewhere.
+The PMF Program is a great leadership training ground, whether graduate students want a career in public service or elsewhere.
 Based on current PMF Program regulations and policies, eligible individuals apply and participate in a rigorous application and assessment process, which typically opens annually in the fall.
 Additional details on the application and assessment process can be found under Become a PMF.
 Those ultimately selected as Finalists seek appointments as PMFs (Fellows).
-PMFs perform valuable service to the American people while jump-starting their careers, and receive full salary and benefits as well as challenging assignments, formal professional training, rotations to other agencies, feedback on their work, plus an opportunity to make government run more efficiently.
-The two-year fellowship is a full-time, paid appointment.
+PMFs perform valuable service to the American people while jump-starting their careers, and receive full salary and benefits as well as challenging assignments, formal training and development, rotations to other parts of government, feedback on their work, and an opportunity to make government run more efficiently.
+The two-year fellowship is a full-time, paid appointment at a Federal agency.

 The two-year fellowship includes:

 - At least one 4-6 month developmental assignment, and optional short-term rotations

 Additional details can be found under The Opportunity.